 Most engine wear comes from particles 5-25 microns in size.
 The average full-flow oil filter, however, is only efficient for particles 20 microns and larger.
 This means particles under 20 microns can pass though the filter and cause engine wear.
-An AMSOIL bypass system filters particles down to 2 microns, effectively reducing engine wear.
-Here’s how to install an AMSOIL bypass system.
+An AMSOIL bypass filter can capture particles down to 2 microns, effectively reducing engine wear.
+Here, we show you an AMSOIL bypass filter install.

 The system draws oil from the full-flow oil filter location and returns it through the filler neck.

-While the oil is draining, identify a good location on the truck to mount the filter head onto which the bypass filter threads.
+While the oil is draining, identify a good location on the truck to install the filter head onto which the AMSOIL bypass filter threads.
 Look for a location that will keep the filter out of harm’s way.
 Avoid mounting the head and filter in the following locations:

 On the truck used in this demonstration, the crossmember that supports the radiator provides a good location.
 On some vehicles, the frame rails provide a good mounting location.
 Be aware that rocks and road debris can affect the outside of the frame rails.
 If a rock flies up and punctures the filter, oil can leak from the system and leave you stranded.